 Click the above herald to hear a Hancock Air Whistle, which the C&I used on its diesel locomotives.

-I donated my HO scale model railroad of the C&I (because I had to move) to the Alto Model Train Museum Association.
-Most of it, plus other layouts in various scales, is on display in the Antique Depot in Duncansville, PA.
+I donated my HO scale model railroad of the C&I (because I had to move) to the Alto Model Train Museum Association in Altoona, PA.
 (There are a few pictures of the original layout in my basement here.)
-I did keep a lot of my locos and rolling stock in case I decide to build another one someday...
+I did keep some of my locos and rolling stock in case I decide to build another one someday...

 This is an "unofficial" site, constructed by a rail fan/model railroader.